 So, when I discovered this model I just couldn’t pass up the opportunity to show it here on Origami Spirit.
 The timing was perfect!

 I first discovered this easy origami heart on Simply Modern Mom the blog of Tiffany Bird.
-Tiffany is a young mother of two beautiful girls and her site is filled with excellent ideas and resource links to help simplify the lives of busy parents.
+Tiffany is a mother of two beautiful girls and her site is filled with excellent ideas and resource links to help simplify the lives of busy parents.

 Tiffany learned to make this paper heart -of an unknown creator, as a child in Hawaii.
 On Valentine’s Day she and her classmates would use letter-fold heart to write special messages.